Levy Bros.

 Postmarked: 27 September 1911; Houston, Tex.

 Stamp: Removed To: Mr. Walter D. Root R. F. D. 6, Birmingham, Ala.
 Box 77 Message: Dear Walter:- Here I am way away from where I was three weeks ago.
 You would not have known us if you had been in New Orleans when we got there.
 We were so black and dirty.
 Have been cleaning house ever since we came home.
 Well give your mother and father my love.
 Lots for you Lovingly your cousin Laura.
-The surname Root was not unknown in Houston and East Texas, and at least two unrelated Root families are to this day celebrated here.
-Root Square is a park opposite Toyota Center, named in memory of the family of Alexander Porter Root and Laura Shepherd Root.
-Laura was the daughter of Benjamin Armistead Root, an early banker, who bought out Thomas M. Bagby in 1867 to join with his private bank to comprise the First National Bank in 1867, probably the leading charter bank in Houston in the last half of the 19th century.
-Alexander Porter Root succeeded his father-in-law at the helm of the bank.
-The Root house built in 1893 occupied the entire block bounded by Clay, Austin, Bell, and LaBranch with a fine home including a very private garden space adjoining the house [See Houston’s Forgotten Heritage, p.
+The surname Root was not unknown in East Texas, and at least two prominent families named Root unrelated to the recipient of this postcard are to this day celebrated in Houston.
+Root Square is a park opposite Toyota Center, named in memory of the family of Alexander Porter Root (1849-1908) and Laura Shepherd (1844-1912).
+Laura was the daughter of Benjamin Armistead Shepherd (1814-1891), an early banker and confident of Sam Houston and William Marsh Rice, namesake of Rice University’s Shepherd School of Music.
+In 1867 Shepherd bought out Thomas M. Bagby to join with his private bank to comprise the First National Bank, probably the leading charter bank in Houston in the last half of the 19th century.
+Alexander Porter Root succeeded his father-in-law at the helm of the bank and built a fine house in 1893 occupying an entire block bordered by Clay, Austin, Bell, and LaBranch [See Houston’s Forgotten Heritage, p.
 131].
 A. P. Root died in 1908, his widow Laura in 1912 and in 1922 the heirs gave the block to the city of Houston for a park.
-The house was demolished in 1893, leaving a park space with a few oaks that still stand.
+The house was demolished in 1925, leaving a park space with a few oaks that still stand across the street from Toyota Center, home of the Houston Rockets basketball team.